I can’t believe I’ve already written over 100 blog posts here at I Spy Fabulous.

 Now I know the importance of having the right foundation.
 Because a couple months in I had to pay someone to help me fix that.

-After that, I did a ton of research on hosting and now this blog is hosted on BigScoots, and I am thrilled with the speed, quality, and customer service.
+After that, I did a ton of research on hosting and now I use Siteground and BigScoots (two different blogs) and I am thrilled with the speed, quality, and customer service.

 Yes, there are some hosts that offer screaming deals.
 But, if you dig deeper than the blog post recommending them – you’ll find lots of bad reviews and poor customer service.
 Don’t put yourself through that to save a buck.
 Start off right.